mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 > The mother is our the house so to say, but the grandmother is the pillars, the foundation.
 In a bigger picture, mother earth, who fits mother earth's grandmother.  ...
 But yes, if you quote levinas, then you must bring up sol.
 Think of it this way.
 Levinas was a "grandmother" Martin matustik was a "mother" and sol the "child" but also the "grandmother" to his students and so on.

  Another student, who was not an inmate himself but who grew up with an imprisoned father, remarked that his father told him that his best days in prison were

-> the days that people would come in and play Monopoly or checkers or have a book club or teach a class or have a religious service or those types of events because in those moments he encountered strangers but those strangers would look him in the face and those strangers would look him and they would meet his gaze and he said it made him feel human and so what I thought Saul was offering me was the opportunity to go and maybe try to make  some other people feel human that could use that in their lives
+> the days that people would come in and play Monopoly or checkers or have a book club or teach a class or have a religious service or those types of events because in those moments he encountered strangers but those strangers would look him in the face and those strangers would look him and they would meet his gaze and he said it made him feel human and so what I thought Sol was offering me was the opportunity to go and maybe try to make  some other people feel human that could use that in their lives

 # Singing in the earth with an indigenously-inspired Levinas